 ‘We stacked the laundry appliances and fitted an integrated dishwasher next to the sink for when they are entertaining.
 Under the window we designed a corner cupboard with a swivel pull-out for storage and drawers for smaller items, and wall units above the sink run provide additional storage.
 There is still enough space for an ironing board and the wall drying rack can be pulled out when needed.’

-If getting laundry appliances out of the kitchen or another inconvenient location is a must, the smallest of utility rooms could be the solution, and stacking the machines in a cupboard the best alternative for your home.
+If getting laundry appliances out of the kitchen or another inconvenient location is a must, use small utility room ideas, such as stacking the machines in a cupboard as a solution.

 They can be hidden behind a door to avoid compromising the decor of the area in which they’re located, creating a completely concealed small utility room.